gobit0dic/e36_brake_force_display/README.md

 # E36 Brake Force Display (BFD) (Not for road use)
+Please Note: This project is pre-alpha, just tested in debugger and simulator.
+I will update it, as soon as I have an real-world prototype.

 Small arduino project to retrofit a BFD function (as known from E90) to the old E-Series.
 Please note that you will only use this function on closed tracks and not on road vehicles.
 In most countries it is illegal to modify safety equipment such as the circuit of the brake lights in road traffic.